phil65/PrettyQt/docs/features/validators.md

 |`JsonValidator`
 |`MonotonicListValidator`
 |`NotStrictValidator`
 |`PathValidator` |allows strings which represent an existing path.
-Can be set to either accept files, folders or both.
+Can be set to either accept files, folders or both
-|`PythonCodeValidator`|- allows a string which can be parsed by ast.parse
+|`PythonCodeValidator`| Allows a string which can be parsed by ast.parse
-|`QssValidator`|- allows a string which can be parsed as CSS.
+|`QssValidator`| Allows a string which can be parsed as CSS
-|`RegexPatternValidator`|- allows a string which can be parsed as a regular expression.
+|`RegexPatternValidator`| Allows a string which can be parsed as a regular expression
-|`IntListValidator`|- allows a comma separated list of integers
+|`IntListValidator`| Allows a comma separated list of integers
-|`FloatListValidator`|- allows a comma separated list of floats
+|`FloatListValidator`| Allows a comma separated list of floats
-|`ScientificIntegerValidator`| - for integers in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.
+|`ScientificIntegerValidator`|  For integers in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.
-|`ScientificFloatValidator`| - for floats in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.
+|`ScientificFloatValidator`|  For floats in scientific annotation. also allows SI unit prefix like 'M', 'n' etc.
-|`TextLengthValidator`|- allows limiting textlength to a given minimum / maximim
+|`TextLengthValidator`| Allows limiting textlength to a given minimum / maximum
-|`WhitelistValidator`|- whitelist specific strings
+|`WhitelistValidator`| Whitelist specific strings
-|`FunctionValidator`|- validate string based on a Callable (Signature: Callable[[str], bool])
+|`FunctionValidator`| Validate string based on a Callable (Signature: Callable[[str], bool])

 Apart from LineEdits, ComboBoxes and SpinBoxes, PlainTextEdits also gained the ability to take a validator.